celestiaorg/CIPs/cips/cip-16.md

 ### Summary

 In summary, configuring these two parameters as immutable values that can NOT be changed via on-chain governance can mitigate the risks of inconsistency and security issues introduced by unintentional (or malicious) governance activities.
 Moreover, in the face of a security incident that concerns these parameters, reliance on on-chain governance may be inadequate.
-Implementing modifications through a hard fork represents a more resilient approach.
+Implementing modifications through a breaking network upgrade represents a more resilient approach.

 ## Backwards Compatibility